pbl0/paper-telegram-bridge/README.md

 |:---------------------------:|:--------------------------------------------------------------------------------------------------------------------------------------|
 | `tg-bridge.silentjoinleave` | When set to **true** the bot won't send join and leave messages for that player.
 It will also be hidden from the **/online** command. |

-## InteractiveChat-like integration
+## InteractiveChat like implementation

-Similar behaviour as InteractiveChat plugin which is not a dependency as it can work standalone.
+Similar behavior as InteractiveChat plugin (not a dependency!).
 Commands implemented:

 - [inv]